Accreditation

 Statement of Need

-There is a lack of truly multi-specialty educational sessions that include worldwide, prominent educators from each field, brought together for technique discussions and knowledge sharing.
-This symposium is unique in that it brings an international audience to San Diego to link together and build a truly multi-disciplinary environment with a balanced representation of all the core specialties: dermatology, facial plastic surgery, oculoplastic surgery, and plastic surgery.
+There is a lack of truly multi-specialty educational sessions that include worldwide, prominent educators from each field, brought together for discussions of techniques and sharing of knowledge.
+This symposium is unique in that it brings an international audience together to build a truly multi-disciplinary environment with a balanced representation of all the core specialties: dermatology, facial plastic surgery, oculoplastic surgery, and plastic surgery.
 This education program will include high-quality, learner friendly discussions on technique(s), emerging technology, complications that may arise (and how to avoid them), and non-invasive alternatives to surgery.
 Evaluations from 20+ years of meetings produced by Dr. S. Randolph Waldman, our founder and organizer, have shown a consistent desire and need for multi-disciplinary education in these aesthetic specialties.
 Physicians within these fields have demonstrated the desire for in-depth technique discussions as a matter of providing a necessary, strong pool of knowledge among the specialties.
-The 2023 MAC meets the need for a truly multi-specialty educational experience to help achieve better standards and patient outcomes.
+The 2025 MAC meets the need for a truly multi-specialty educational experience to help achieve better standards and patient outcomes.

 Nursing Accreditation

-Medical Education Resources designates this live activity for a maximum of 34 ANCC nursing contact hours.
+Multi-Specialty Foundation, Inc designates this live activity for a maximum of TBD nursing contact hours.
 Nurses will be awarded contact hours upon successful completion of the activity.
-Medical Education Resources is a provider of continuing nursing education by the California Board of Registered Nursing, Provider #CEP 12299, for 34 contact hours.
+Medical Education Resources is a provider of continuing nursing education by the Florida Board of Nursing, Provider #CEP 50-44460, for contact hours.

 Disclosure of Relevant